PxTools/PxApiSpecs/specs.md

 *objectType* - Can have one of two possible values:
 - *Folder* (the folder asked for in the API request)
 - *FolderInformation* (subfolder)
+- *Heading* A heading for separationg the content

 *label* - Folder text